skylight-hq/skylight.digital/_projects/va_api_developer_outreach.md

 ---

 {% capture summary %}
-The Veterans Affairs' (VA's) API Platform Management team wanted to increase adoption of their APIs.
-We delivered them a comprehensive research report on how to accomplish that, based on a combination of our own expertise and information gathered from interviewing leading organizations.
+The Veterans Affairs' (VA) API Platform Management team wanted to increase adoption of their APIs.
+We developed a comprehensive research report on how the VA can accomplish that goal, based on a combination of our own expertise and information gathered from interviewing leading organizations.
 {% endcapture %}